Edgewood–Colesburg Community School District

-Edgewood–Colesburg Community School District is a school district headquartered in Edgewood, Iowa.
+Edgewood–Colesburg Community School District is a rural public school district headquartered in Edgewood, Iowa.
 It includes an elementary school in Colesburg and a secondary school in Edgewood.
 The district occupies sections of Clayton and Delaware counties.
 The school mascot is the Vikings, and their colors are black and gold.

 As of 2015, Rob Busch was the superintendent, and the district was sharing services with other Iowa districts.
 Circa several years prior to 2016, it had 600 students, but it declined to 535 students by 2015.